Domaakshithareddy/Role-based-access/README.md

 ### Sample Workflow:

-1. A user fills out the registration form and submits it.
+1. A user registers and optionally selects **"Request Admin"** from a dropdown.
-2. The frontend sends a POST request to the backend with the form data.
-3. The backend registers the user and optionally sends a request to the admin for approval (if the user selects admin role).
+2. The backend creates a user with role `"user"` and status `"pending"` for admin access (if requested).
-4. On login, a JWT token is issued and stored in a secure cookie.
-5. The user is redirected to the dashboard where they can browse available courses.
-6. Clicking a course shows its modules, and clicking a module reveals the lessons.
+3. An email is sent to the Super Admin.
+4. Super Admin logs in and visits `/super-admin/requests` to approve or reject pending admin requests.
+5. Once approved, the user's role is upgraded to `admin`.
+If rejected, the status is set to `"rejected"` and they are excluded from future requests.
+6. Admin users can now access `/admin-panel` to manage courses.

 ---

 ## Features

-* Role-based authentication system (admin and regular user)
+* Role-based authentication system (`user`, `admin`, `superAdmin`)
-* Admin approval request via email notification
+* Admin approval request at registration or post-registration
+* Super Admin-only control panel to approve/reject admin requests
 * JWT authentication with secure cookies
 * Dynamic course creation with modules, lessons, and subtopics
 * Nested course structure view with module-level expansion